devgithubs/HIVE/README.md

 * Code Institute's Tim Nelson's mini project provided a lot of the inspiration for the creation of this site.

 #### Acknowledgments
-Special thanks you to Code Institute's tutor support team for their help throughout.
+Special thank you to Code Institute's tutor support team for their help throughout.